 What is Gig+

 Gig+, or Gig Plus, conveys a speed grade faster than 1Gbps but slower than 2Gbps.
-So, it’s 1.5Gbps, give or take, and it’s not fast enough to be qualified as Multi-Gig or multi-Gigabit.
+So, it's 1.5Gbps, give or take a couple hundred megabits per second, and it's not speedy enough to qualify as Multi-Gig Ethernet or multi-Gigabit.
+Intel coined the term to call its Wi-Fi 6E client chipsโthe AX210 and AX211โto describe their real-world speeds.

 In fact, there’s no way you can know for sure that the router’s sole Multi-Gig port is indeed 10Gbps.
 It’d make no difference if this port functioned at 2.5GbE or 5GbE speed grades.